PPP3ngu1n/InformationSystemYear1/docs/planning.md

 TODO: What are some other customer options or leading products that address the same needs?

 - The news could show where recent crimes have happened which could make people avoid that certain area already.
+- Ring Door Bell offers security camera that include motion detection which can survey the neighbourhood.
 -
 ### Expected Risks
 TODO: What are the main risks of this project?